Newsletter Subscribe

 The Dunes, Ocean Grove

 Beachfront, breezy, and buzzing with energy, The Dunes is a seaside crush made permanent.
 Big decks overlook the sand, cocktails sparkle in the sun, and plates of fresh seafood and shareable bites keep the good times rolling.
 It’s stylish without trying too hard — rattan chairs, sun-bleached wood, and views that do most of the talking.
-Here, summer feels endless, conversations are easy, and the vibe is pure Jeremiah-coded fun.
-A beach romance you’ll replay over and over.
+Here, summer feels endless, conversations are easy, and the vibe is pure Taylor and Belly-coded fun.

 Surf Beach Road, Ocean Grove